Cisco-AMP/java_security/blog.md

 Therefore, it is sometimes a little overwhelming.
 We will see that security bugs and exploits leading to remote code execution are possible with relatively simple Java code.

-First, we will recap some relevant Java features (serialization, polymorphism and reflection).
+First, we will recap some relevant Java features (polymorphism, serialization and reflection).
 Then we'll dive into a demo that demonstrates a particular Java security hole which uses these features.
 Finally, we'll talk about lessons which can be applied to make your code more secure.